• Home

 You get the point…things will be much different.

-A SHTF world is a pre-antibiotic world.
+An SHTF world is a pre-antibiotic world.

 However, one big difference is that antibiotics will still exist.

-The question is: Will you have access to them?
+Will YOU have access to them?

-The answer will be the same as any other prepper question.
-If you think ahead, if you prepare for the problem before you have the problem, you’ll be okay.
+If you think ahead and prepare for the problem before you have the problem, you’ll be okay.

 But First, A Quick Antibiotic Lesson

 There are two basic types of antibiotics: Broad-spectrum antibiotics and Narrow spectrum antibiotics.
-Think of it as a frag grenade versus a well-placed sniper shot.

 Broad-spectrum antibiotics kill most types of bacteria.

-Doctors use these antibiotics when they can’t name that dog.
 If they don’t know what kind of bacteria they need to kill, broad-spectrum antibiotics kill ‘em all and let God sort ‘em out.

 It’s also a good plan for a layperson who knows that he or she has a bad bacteria but has no clue which bug is trying to kill him or her.

-The drawback with these is that your body plays the part of God and has to sort ‘em out.
 Your body has to deal with a system that doesn’t have good, bad, or ugly bacteria in or on it anymore.

-Good bacteria does the following:
+Good bacteria do the following:

 • Act as an antibiotic of sorts by competing with and crowding out harmful bacteria.

 The body has a lot of bacteria that are necessary for you to survive.
-Broad-spectrum antibiotics kill the good guys and the bad guys.

 What can result from wiping out all your bacteria?